hjake123/reactive/LATEST_CHANGELOG.md

+- Fixed Litmus Paper reporting 'CRUCIBLE INTEGRITY VIOLATION' on both client and server
+- Restored JEI Integration for JEI versions 19.16+
-- Added a Simplified Chinese Translation
+- Added a Simplified Chinese Translation by ChuijkYahus.
-  - Translation by ChuijkYahus.
 Thank you!